lldpd/lldpd/README.md

  > WHATSOEVER RESULTING FROM LOSS OF USE, DATA OR PROFITS, WHETHER IN AN
  > ACTION OF CONTRACT, NEGLIGENCE OR OTHER TORTIOUS ACTION, ARISING OUT OF
  > OR IN CONNECTION WITH THE USE OR PERFORMANCE OF THIS SOFTWARE.

+Also, `lldpcli` will be linked to GNU Readline (which is GPL licensed) if available.
+To avoid this, use `--without-readline` as a configure option.